With the Help of LCI Breast Clinic Team, Cancer Survivor Lands on Her Feet

 Her way of marking the beginning of her new life?

 “I went skydiving!”
 Ramirez says.
 Despite being afraid of heights, she says she’d always wanted to try it.
 Ramirez did a tandem jump, tethered to an expert, and called the experience “exhilarating.
 There was so much adrenaline coursing through my body for the rest of the day, I didn’t know what to do with myself.”

 Ramirez is back to enjoying simple pleasures with her family: going to museums and the zoo, seeking out new pizzas to sample with her “pizza connoisseur” husband, having cookouts with family.

 “I still go back and try to process a lot of what happened,” Ramirez says, and she’s thankful to everyone at the Lifespan Cancer Institute at The Miriam Hospital for guiding her along the path.
 “It’s been quite a journey.”

 To address the needs of young women like Mia Ramirez who receive a cancer diagnosis, the Lifespan Cancer Institute has established the Young Women’s Breast Cancer Program.

 For women younger than 42, breast cancer presents particular challenges.
 The disease tends to be more aggressive in young women, and their risk of depression, sexual side effects, and premature menopausal symptoms is greater.

-Oncologist Mary Lopresti, DO, is the creator and director of the program, which aims to meet the needs of this growing population of breast cancer patients with additional support, education, and research.
+The Young Women's Breast Cancer program aims to meet the needs of this growing population of breast cancer patients with additional support, education, and research.